Heartbreak on a Full Moon: Songs

-On the mournful "This Ain't" the singer tries to have a love relationship with another woman, but realizes that their relationship is just sex with no love involvement.
-On tracks like "Sip", "Hope You Do", "Pull Up" and "Pills & Automobiles" he finds himself in intimate situations with girls, being under the influence of alcohol or drugs.
-"Nowhere" is a soul-tinged song where he expresses his impossibility of getting over his ex-girlfriend.
+"This Ain't" was described as a "quasi-ballad" showcasing the singer's “sensitive side”, with lyrics about Brown realizing that a woman treats their "lovin'" relationship as just physical.
+"Sip", "Hope You Do", and "Pills & Automobiles" feature lyrics about having sex under the influence of alcohol or drugs.
+On "Paradise", he pines for his ex-girlfriend, admitting he treated her wrong.
+"Nowhere" is a "soul-tinged" song where Brown expresses not being able to get over his ex-girlfriend following their breakup.
 On the dancehall pop track "If You're Down" he asks his loved one to turn her back on the complicated and frustrating things in life and instead decide to live in the moment with him embracing each other.
-On "Paradise" he looks back at the relationship with his ex-girl admitting that he treated and loved her the wrong way, understanding how he took her and their relationship for granted, and now that she left him, he's alone crying and desperately hoping to get her back, realizing that being with her was equal to living in paradise.
 "Run Away" is a story of two people in love that try to escape from police brutality.
-The whole song is response to police's violence aimed at unarmed African-Americans in the United States, that also makes a reference to the “Hands up, don't shoot” slogan that was created after the shooting of Michael Brown.
-On the cheerful "This Way" the singer thanks his ex-girlfriend for leaving him when he wasn't ready for the relationship to cease, because now he has found happiness in having sex with multiple girls every night.
-After all the details of what's been on his feelings and what he's done after his breakup, on the last track, "Yellow Tape", he reflects on how he can't handle no more his pain, and how he's tired of his excessive lifestyle full of fake emotions that can't numb his heartbreak, ending up killing himself.
+The song is a response to police's violence aimed at unarmed African Americans in the United States, that also makes a reference to the “Hands up, don't shoot” slogan that was created after the shooting of Michael Brown.
+"Bite My Tongue" and "Frustrated" showcase the "pop-styled" side of the singer, with the former being an “alternative pop” track featuring "alarm whine and futuristic pre-hook vocal blips", and the latter having a “chill house” and electropop instrumental.
+On the “bright” dancehall track "This Way" the singer ironically thanks his ex-girlfriend for leaving him when he wasn't ready for the relationship to cease, because now he's happier living a promiscuous lifestyle.
+The final track of the album, "Yellow Tape," features Brown contemplating the darker aspects of fame and his struggles to cope with his pain.
+He laments how his hedonistic lifestyle is filled with superficial emotions that fail to numb his suffering, ultimately leading to his suicide.